duchiporexia/userthread/README.md

 userthread
 ==========

-This project is based on libtask.
-It extends libtask with auto-switching the userthread .
+This project is based on ucontext.h.
+It extends it with auto-switching the userthread .